12 Crucial Onboarding Best Practices for New Employees – When I Work

 If you’ve ever started a new job, only to find the company totally unprepared for your arrival, you know how important onboarding is to the employee-employer relationship!

 But proper onboarding isn’t just about first impressions: it will affect your employees’ future performance, their ability to achieve goals and their overall satisfaction with their new positions.

-To help you succeed in these respects, consider the following 12-step onboarding process that will help new hires integrate quickly into your company:
+To help you succeed in these respects, try these 12 onboarding best practices to help new hires integrate quickly into your company: